rajadilipkolli/POC/mongodb-redis-integration/README.md

   This strategy works well for the use case where a Spring application is up but the cache goes down.
 In case a cache is down during app startup, Spring won't be able to create a CacheManager object and would not start.
 You can intercept this error and make use of org.springframework.cache.support.NoOpCacheManager, which will bypass the cache and let the application to be brought up **(not a recommended way, though)** or try an alternate cache manager setup on a different server.

+## Spring WebFlux Functional
+Spring Framework 5.0 supports WebFlux with fully asynchronous and non-blocking and does NOT require the Servlet API(Unlike Spring MVC).

+Spring WebFlux supports 2 distinct programming models:

+    1. Annotation-based with @Controller
+    2. Functional with Java 8 lambda style

+With Spring WebFlux Functional, we use **{HandlerFunctions, RouterFunctions}** to develop.

+**1. HandlerFunctions**

+HandlerFunctions will handle incoming HTTP requests through ServerRequest, and return a Mono

+**2. RouterFunction**

+RouterFunction handle all incoming requests.
+It takes a ServerRequest, and returns a Mono.
+If a request matches a particular route, a handler function is returned; otherwise it returns an empty Mono.

 #### TO-DO
  Perform Load Test and check if keys are removed